mageplaza/magento-2-better-popup/README.md

 ### Ready-to-use Popup Templates

 There are 3 pre-made pop-up templates with 2 main display styles which are ready to use.
-Admins are free to change these templates or use them after installing **Magento 2 Better Popup extension**.
+Admins are free to change these templates or use them after installing **[Magento 2 Popup extension](https://marketplace.magento.com/mageplaza-module-better-popup.html)**.

 ## 5. More Features